 The Regional Government is urging for these two districts to become a Seram Utara Barat Small Island (TPK) Coastal and Island Conservation Area (KKP3K).
 Good governance of KKP3K will contribute to preserving the environmental ecosystems and marine biota.
 Coastal conservation areas are also closely linked to marine tourism and have a big opportunity to increase the livelihoods of coastal communities.
 Therefore, the USAID SEA Project jointly collaborate with local governments and key stakeholders including fisher to maintain and develop another potential of coastal conservation areas.

-Written by: WWF Indonesia/Edited by: USAID SEA Communication Team
+Writer: WWF Indonesia/Editor: USAID SEA Communication Team